Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 * Update the code in CredentialResolver.java to customize anything.
 * Use the following gradle command or IDE (IntelliJ or Eclipse) gradle build option to build the jar:
   > gradle jar
-* keeper-external-credentials-0.0.1-SNAPSHOT.jar will be generated under target folder.
+* keeper-external-credentials-0.1.0.jar will be generated under target folder.

 # Steps to install and use Keeper Secrets Manager as external credential resolver

 * Make sure that "External Credential Storage" plugin (com.snc.discovery.external_credentials) is installed in your ServiceNow instance.
-* Import the keeper-external-credentials-0.0.1-SNAPSHOT.jar file from target folder in ServiceNow instance.
+* Import the keeper-external-credentials-0.1.0.jar file from target folder in ServiceNow instance.
     - Navigate to MID Server – JAR Files
     - Create a New Record by clicking New
-    - Name it "KeeperCredentialResolver", version 0.0.1 and attach keeper-external-credentials-0.0.1-SNAPSHOT.jar from target folder.
+    - Name it "KeeperCredentialResolver", version 0.1.0 and attach keeper-external-credentials-0.1.0.jar from target folder.
     - Click Submit
-* Update the _config.xml_ in MID Server with below parameters and restart the MID Server.
+* Update the _config.xml_ in MID Server with following parameters and restart the MID Server.
   `<parameter name="ext.cred.keeper.ksm_config" secure="true" value="<ksm-config-base64-string>"/>`
+  _To create new KSM configuration follow [this tutorial](https://docs.keeper.io/secrets-manager/secrets-manager/about/secrets-manager-configuration#creating-a-secrets-manager-configuration)_
 * Create Credential in the instance with "External credential store" flag activated.
 * Ensure that the "Credential ID" matches a record UID in your Keeper vault.
 * Ensure that the record in the vault contains fields matching the ServiceNow credential record fields - ex. record _type=login_ or any record type with custom fields of _type=hidden_ or _type=text_ with labels matching with the column names in discovery_credential table, where each label is prefixed with  "mid_" (ex.
 GCP Credential requires a record with two custom fields labelled: mid_email and mid_secret_key)